Nome, Alaska

-The city of Nome also claims to be home to the world's largest gold pan, although this claim has been disputed by the Canadian city of Quesnel, British Columbia.
+Prior to being settled by non-indigenous people, the area around Nome was home to Iñupiat natives.
+The area came to world attention in 1898, when three Nordic-Americans discovered gold on the ocean shores of Nome, prompting the Nome Gold Rush.
+Within a year, the area became popular among miners of European descent, who built and incorporated the city.
+Nome quickly reached a population of 10,000 or greater.
+Gold mining supported this population into the early 1900s, but the city's numbers had fallen considerably by 1910.

+A series of fires and violent storms destroyed most of Nome's Gold Rush era buildings between 1905 and 1974.
 In the winter of 1925, a diphtheria epidemic raged among Alaska Natives in the Nome area.
 Fierce territory-wide blizzard conditions prevented the delivery of a life-saving diphtheria antitoxin serum by airplane from Anchorage.
-A relay of dog sled teams was organized to deliver the serum.
-Today, the Iditarod Dog Sled Race follows the same route they took and ends in Nome.
+A relay of dog sled teams was organized to deliver the serum, which was successfully led by Balto and Togo.
+Today, the Iditarod Dog Sled Race follows the same route they took, and ends in Nome.

+In the 21st century, Nome's economy remains based around gold mining, which is now mostly carried out offshore.
+Nome claims to be home to the world's largest gold pan, although this claim has been disputed by the Canadian city of Quesnel, British Columbia.

 Etymology

-The origin of the city's name "Nome" is debated; there are three theories.
+The origin of the city's name "Nome" is debated.
+There are three theories.
 The first is that the name was given by Nome's founder, Jafet Lindeberg, an immigrant from Norway.
 Nome appears as a toponym in several places in Norway.

 A second theory is that Nome received its name through an error: allegedly when a British cartographer copied an ambiguous annotation made by a British officer on a nautical chart, while on a voyage up the Bering Strait.
 The officer had written "?
 Name" next to the unnamed cape.
-The mapmaker misread the annotation as "C. Nome", or Cape Nome, and used that name on his own chart; the city in turn took its name from the cape.
+The mapmaker misread the annotation as "C. Nome", or Cape Nome, and used that name on his own chart.
+The city took its name from the cape.
 Noted toponymist and historian George R. Stewart favored this explanation, citing a letter from the British Admiralty which allegedly confirmed the story from historical records.

 The third proposed origin of the name is from a misunderstanding of the local Inupiaq word for "Where at?", Naami.

 In February 1899, some local miners and merchants voted to change the name from Nome to Anvil City, because of the confusion with Cape Nome, 12 mi east, and the Nome River, the mouth of which is 4 mi east of Nome.
 The United States Post Office in Nome refused to accept the change.
 Fearing a move of the post office to Nome City, a mining camp on the Nome River, the merchants unhappily agreed to change the name of Anvil City back to Nome.